The Treasury manages public spending within two ‘control totals’ of about equal size:

 - annually managed expenditure (AME) – categories of spending less amenable to multi-year planning, such as social security spending and debt interest.

 Within resource DELs (RDEL) are grants that finance local authority spending, in particular the Revenue Support Grant from the Ministry for Housing, Communities and Local Government (MHCLG) and the Dedicated Schools Grant from the Department for Education (DFE).
 This spending is factored into our DELs forecasts.
 Local authorities are also able to finance spending through local sources – notably council tax and business rates.
 This spending is accounted for in our AME forecast.
 We call it ‘local authority self-financed expenditure’ or ‘LASFE’.
-Council tax is the largest element of this, making up 64 per cent of current LASFE and around a fifth of total local authority current spending, including that financed by grants, in 2018-19.
-Given the way we forecast it, council tax is broadly neutral for borrowing as it is offset in our receipts forecast.
-(There is a slight difference – less than £0.5 billion a year, compared to total receipts of £33.4 billion in 2018-19 – due to local authority spending financed by council tax receipts being recorded on a cash basis and receipts being recorded on an accrued basis in the National Accounts.)
+Council tax is the largest element of this, making up 65 per cent of current LASFE and around a quarter of total local authority current spending, including that financed by grants, in 2019-20.
+Given the way we forecast it, council tax is broadly neutral for borrowing as it is offset in our spending forecast.
+(There is a difference between the two – less than £1.0 billion a year – due to local authority spending financed by council tax receipts being recorded on a cash basis and receipts being recorded on an accrued basis in the National Accounts.)